-A deciduous ground cover with soft green, kidney-shaped leaves and inconspicuous green-brown flowers in the spring.
-Forms large colonies in cool moist woodland areas.
-Pollinated by flies and fungus gnats.
+A deciduous ground cover with soft green, kidney-shaped leaves and inconspicuous, green-brown flowers in the spring.
+Forms large colonies in cool, moist, woodland areas.
+Host to pipevine swallowtail (blue swallowtail) butterfly and pollinated by flies and fungus gnats.
 Ants help disperse the seeds.

 Native Plant Database